How Truly Natural Healing Actually Works

 body, both machines and structures require maintenance; but, UNLIKE

-maintain itself.
-That is surely one of the greatest marvels of
+That is surely one of the greatest marvels of living things ---- second

-living things ---- second only to the miracle of life itself ----
+only to the miracle of life itself ---- and one we often take for

-and one we often take for granted, or even totally ignore.
-Yet,
+granted, or even totally ignore.
+Yet, our body's continuous internal

-such as patrolling lobbies and corridors for trash and spills as a
+lobbies and corridors for trash and spills as a matter of safety as

-matter of safety as well as appearance; the SERIOUS maintenance
+well as appearance; the SERIOUS maintenance starts after the place

-starts after the place closes for the day.
-Not just trash pickup,
+closes for the day.
+Not just trash pickup, cleaning, polishing and

-cleaning, polishing and restoration of vulnerable surfaces like
+restoration of vulnerable surfaces like floor finish.
+If it's a very

-floor finish.
-If it's a very large (or very old) complex, there will
+large (or very old) complex, there will nearly always be some areas in

-"gutted" and restored, rebuilt or remodeled.
+the process of being completely "gutted" and restored, rebuilt or

 While this latter process greatly extends the usefulness (and,